TIPS FOR SCREENING PROSPECTIVE ADOPTER

 For Your Pet

-It is also your job to ask questions.
-Once you start hearing from people, be prepared to screen potential adopters over the phone.
+It is your job to ask questions.
+Be prepared to screen potential adopters over the phone.
 Ask them questions to understand why they are interested in your animal, what kind of prior experience they have had with companion animals, and what sort of environment the pet will be in.
 Some specific examples will follow under “Interview Questions” and many reputable rescue groups post their adoption applications online which you can use as a reference.
-How potential adopters answer these questions can tell you a lot about the person’s understanding of how to be a good pet guardian.
+How potential adopters answer these questions can tell you a lot about the person’s understanding of how to be a good pet guardian and what their expectations are for the new pet.

 Once you are ready to move on to the next step with a potential adopter, set up a time to meet in person.
 Because animals are often uncomfortable when out of their normal surroundings, you may start with initial introductions by having the person come to you.